Warli painting: In contemporary culture

 The lack of regular artistic activity explains the traditional tribal sense of style for their paintings.
 In the 1970s, this ritual art took a radical turn when Jivya Soma Mashe and his son Balu Mashe started to paint.
 They painted not for ritual purposes, but because of their artistic pursuits.
 Jivya is known as the modern father of Warli painting.
 Since the 1970s, Warli painting has moved onto paper and canvas.

-Coca-Cola India launched a campaign featuring Warli painting in order to highlight the ancient culture and represent a sense of togetherness.
+Coca-Cola India launched a campaign featuring Warli paintings in order to highlight the ancient culture and represent a sense of togetherness.
 The campaign was called "Come Home on Deepawali" and specifically targeted the modern youth.
 The campaign included advertising on traditional mass media, combined with radio, the Internet, and out-of-home media.

 The Manik Public School at Maniknagar, Karnataka, dedicated a large wall of their academic block to preserve Indian heritage by hosting India's largest Warli art painting.
 Famous Warli artist Avanti Sandeep Kulkarni designed and hand-painted the school's vision, values, and activities using the Warli culture and themes.
 Sections of painting were dedicated to showcasing Warli traditions.
 The India Book of Records recognized the record.

 Traditional knowledge and intellectual property

 Warli Painting is traditional knowledge and cultural intellectual property preserved across generations.
 Understanding the urgent need for intellectual property rights, the tribal non-governmental organization Adivasi Yuva Seva Sangh helped to register Warli painting with a geographical indication under the intellectual property rights act.
-Various efforts are in progress for strengthening sustainable economy of the Warli with social entrepreneurship.
+Various efforts are in progress for strengthening the sustainable economy of the Warli with social entrepreneurship.